Install Docker for WindowsEstimated reading time: 6 minutes

 Download Docker for Windows

-If you have not already done so, please install Docker for Windows.
-You can download installers from the Stable or Edge channel.
+You can download Docker for Windows installers from the Stable or Edge channel.

 For more about Stable and Edge channels, see the FAQs.